Allen-Tildesley/examples/GUIDE.md

 that inaccessible configurations will not be sampled.
 Various improvements of the method may be found in the literature.
-(The reader is invited to work out the structure of the 13-atom chain configuration with hard sphere diameter and bond length equal to &sigma;
+(The reader is invited to work out the structure of the 13-atom chain configuration with hard sphere diameter and bond length both equal to &sigma;
 having 39 nonbonded interactions within range 1.5&sigma;.
-Hint: it is not one of the highest-symmetry clusters such as the icosahedron;
+_Hint:_ it is not one of the highest-symmetry clusters such as the icosahedron;
 however, it is based on a fairly symmetric cluster, with small distortions due to the fixed bond length and the need to maximise interactions.)